2025 Solar Incentives Guide for Richmond, VA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: You may be able to sign a net metering agreement with your Richmond utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
+- Net Metering: You may be able to sign a net metering contract with your Richmond utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
 They will then deduct this value from your monthly utility bill.

 Best Solar Financing